rtk29/Dissertation_Code/README.md

 * Then open web-based tool at http://127.0.0.1:5000

 # Run from Server
-* Go to main folder andon the command line interface run the below command:
+* Go to main folder andon the command line interface run the command __python nl2ltl.py --help__
-python nl2ltl.py --help
-* GPT 3.5 Turbo: python3 nl2ltl.py --model gpt-3.5-turbo --keyfile PATH/TO/YOUR/OPENAIKEY --nl "The vehicle should always brake when an obstacle is detected within a critical distance." --num_tries 3 --temperature 0.2 --prompt basic
+* __GPT 3.5 Turbo__: python3 nl2ltl.py --model gpt-3.5-turbo --keyfile PATH/TO/YOUR/OPENAIKEY --nl "The vehicle should always brake when an obstacle is detected within a critical distance." --num_tries 3 --temperature 0.2 --prompt basic
-* Google PaLM: python3 nl2ltl.py --model text-bison@001 --keyfile PATH/TO/YOUR/OPENAIKEY --nl "The vehicle should always brake when an obstacle is detected within a critical distance." --num_tries 3 --temperature 0.2 --prompt basic
+* __Google PaLM__: python3 nl2ltl.py --model text-bison@001 --keyfile PATH/TO/YOUR/OPENAIKEY --nl "The vehicle should always brake when an obstacle is detected within a critical distance." --num_tries 3 --temperature 0.2 --prompt basic